Learn about the first steps to take when getting started with the AskCody Cloud Management Portal

 E.g. At AskCody we have English (US) as our Global language, and on the Aalborg location, we have English (UK).
 At the Aalborg location, we have a canteen chef that is from Spain, and therefore we have changed the language on the canteen chef's user in AskCody.
 This means that when our canteen chef logs in to the Meeting+ Management tool her language will be Spanish, and if other users from the Aalborg location logs in to the Meeting+ Management tool the language will be in English (UK).

 Please note that setting User Level language is a manual process in the AskCody Manager, and is not something supported from AD.
-So, language set per user in AD is not synchronized into the AskCody Management Portal.
+So, the language set per user in AD is not synchronized into the AskCody Management Portal.

 The AskCody Outlook Add-ins language will not be changed by changing the language on the user in the AskCody Meeting Management Portal.
-The Language in the outlook Add-ins follow the language set in Outlook.
+The Language in the outlook Add-ins follows the language set in Outlook.

 Next step: Step 4: Connecting to Microsoft Exchange.